akka/akka-management/docs/src/main/paradox/cluster-http-management.md

 ## Hosting the routes in an existing Akka HTTP server

 Starting `AkkaMangement` starts an Akka HTTP server and hosts the Cluster HTTP Routes.
-The routes instead can be added to an existing Akka HTTP server.
+The routes can also be added to an existing Akka HTTP server.
 To access all the routes:

 Scala